Capping Show: Sextet

 1975 saw the introduction of pierrot make-up.
 This, along with the clown costumes, immediately identifies the group to the public and continues today.

 Since the late 1970s the group has continued to go from strength to strength helped by the creative wit of the members, the famous arrangements done by Prof John Drummond, and lyrics supplied to them from the late Nigel Eastgate.
 Never a member of the group, Nigel penned the legendary ‘Sideways,’ ‘Tight Mistress’ and ‘Tired of Muldoon’ lyrics as well as dozens of topical songs for more than 40 years for the group.

 Keith Stronach, a member in the early 1930s, kept sending lyrics to the group for more than 20 years.
 Similarly, Bill Hilliker, a member in 1929, 1933 and 1934, maintained a lifelong interest in the Sextet, auditioning members until the early 1960s.
 Ian C. Robertson sang in the group in the early 1960s but continued to assist them musically until 1969.
 It is people such as these that, along with the dedicated members that has enabled the Sextet to survive.

-Notable former members include Peter Chin, Sir William Southgate, Bryan Drake, Dr John Borrie, Geoffrey de Lautour, Roger Wilson, Piri Sciascia, Richard Madden, Martin Snell, Simon O'Neill, Jonathan Lemalu, and Tecwyn Evans.
+Notable former members include Peter Chin, Sir William Southgate, Bryan Drake, Dr John Borrie, Geoffrey de Lautour, Roger Wilson, Piri Sciascia, Richard Madden, Martin Snell, Simon O'Neill, Jonathan Lemalu, Tecwyn Evans, and Robbie Schmidt.

+Less well-known members include Mark Wigglesworth, Dominic Edmond, and Jack Fisher.

+Recently, some songs have stuck with students at Otago University, becoming known as 'modern classics'.
+These songs include the ever-loved 'Uncle Kevin' (Slice of Heaven), 'Jerkin It' (Tragedy/Money, Money, Money), 'Vape' (Faith), and 'Pepperoni With Stuffed Crust' (Another One Bites the Dust).

 Sexytet

-The Sexytet is the female a cappella singing group, who joined the capping show in 2001.
+The Sexytet is the female a cappella singing group, formed as a all-girls counterpart to the sextet.
+The sexytet have been widely cited as forming in 2001, but footage in the OUSA archive shows a female a capella group performing in the 2000 Capping Show, and a thesis on the Sextet in the Hocken recounts the Sexytet being part of the show as early as 1999.
 They perform in both the first and second half of the show.
 The group rewrites and arranges popular songs.
 Their now-traditional outfit echoes a 1950s housewife, with a new pattern every year.
+In the most recent survey of show participants the Sexytet were rated as the most popular part of the show.

 Selwyn Ballet

-The Selwyn Ballet is an all-male ballet company made up of students from the Selwyn College, Otago.
-Since starting in 1928 they perform a ballet number at the end of the first half.
+The Selwyn Ballet is a traditionally all-male ballet company made up of students from the Selwyn College, Otago.
+Formed in 1928, they are the oldest ballet company in New Zealand.
+They traditionally perform a ballet number at the end of the first half.
+In 2023 the ballet included girls from Selwyn College for the first time in the form of an opening Drum & Bass themed sketch introducing the ballet, with the girls then joining back in towards the end of the ballet.